 In order to get the most from your degree, find a college that offers great quality for a fair price.
 College Factual's "Best for the Money" ranking takes into account both the positive outcomes of students and the total cost of a degree.
 To learn more about the methodology behind this ranking see this article about our best value colleges by major methodology.

 Illinois State University is a good choice for students pursuing a Computer Information Systems degree.
-Cis majors from Illinois State University earn a boost of approximately 7.4% over the typical income of cis majors.
+Students who graduate from this program report average early career income of cis and mid-career income of $95,430.
 Illinois State University has one of the largest student bodies in Illinois.

 Any student pursuing a degree in Computer Information Systems needs to check out Berea College.
 Berea, Kentucky provides a whimsical small-town atmosphere for college students to learn in.

 Any student pursuing a degree in Computer Information Systems needs to take a look at Florida State University.
-Students who graduate from the cis program make about $46,819 in the first five years of their career and $88,977 after their first five years of their career.
+Graduates from the computer information systems major at Florida State University get 0.5% above the the average college graduate in this field.
 Tallahassee, Florida is an appropriate area for college students who relish the active city life.

 Score higher than 27 on the ACT?
 That's above the standard applicant score, so you have a good chance of getting in.
 At least 78.0% of the educators at Florida State have full-time hours, so they have lots of time to help their students.
 Take a virtual tour for more information on Florida State's campus.